What OSHA Training Course Do I Need?

 While OSHA does not require any specific training program, some jurisdictions or employers may have more strict requirements for what programs are accepted.
 If you have any questions on required training, please check with your employer or local government to ensure the program you choose meets training requirements.

 Do I Need Construction or General Industry OSHA Training?

-We offer two types of OSHA training — Construction Industry and General Industry - that feature specialized topics depending on the industry chosen.
-Generally, employers will instruct their employees on which version of Outreach training will be needed, so if you are unsure, please contact your employer to have them make the decision for you.
+We offer two types of OSHA training — Construction Industry and General Industry — that feature specialized topics depending on the industry chosen.
+Generally, employers will instruct their employees on which version of Outreach training will be needed, so if you are unsure, please contact your employer to find out which training you need.
 OSHA defines "construction work" as work for construction, alteration and/or repair, including painting and decorating.

-General Industry refers to any industry not included in construction, maritime or agriculture and includes (but is not limited to): healthcare, manufacturing, warehousing, distribution and retail.
+General Industry refers to any industry not included in construction, maritime or agriculture.
+It includes (but is not limited to): health care, manufacturing, warehousing, distribution and retail.

 OSHA 10-Hour Or OSHA 30-Hour?

 The 10-Hour OSHA training course is sufficient for many entry-level workers, but the actual requirements will depend on what your workplace wants.
 30-Hour OSHA training is generally recommended for supervisors, site leads or managers who will have any sort of safety responsibility.
 30-Hour training not only goes a bit more in-depth on the topics, but also includes a wider breadth of topics.